How to Create a Staging Site for WordPress: 4 Methods Explained

 • Keep track of what you test and what you find.
 Good records make it easier to fix problems and understand what’s been done.

-• Even though it’s not live, monitoring how things work in staging can give you clues about how the updates will perform when they’re actually live.
+• Even though it’s not live, monitoring how things work in staging can give you clues about how the updates will perform when they’re live.

 Keeping these practices in mind can help give your use of a staging environment an actual purpose, as well as ensure you have smoother updates and a better final product.